innju/customer-segmentation/README.md

 <br>6 features out of 9 features are detected to have missing value.
 <br>KNN imputer is chosen to replace the NaN value.
 <br>The use of label encoder have to be careful so that the NaN value remained in the data.
-<br>In this analysis, I referred to the [https://localcoder.org/labelencoder-that-keeps-missing-values-as-nan] to do label encoding with the NaN value remained.
+<br>In this analysis, I referred to the [LabelEncoder that keeps missing values as 'NaN'](https://localcoder.org/labelencoder-that-keeps-missing-values-as-nan) to do label encoding with the NaN value remained.
 <br>After that, min max scaling had been done to keep the range of features within -1 and 1.
 <br>One hot encoder enable the target variable to be used in the deep learning model.
 <br>A sequential deep learning model of 4 hidden layers is built to train the data.